vishnuB13/To_Do_App/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create-React-App.

 ## Overview:
 This ToDo App is a simple yet powerful application built with React and JavaScript that helps users manage their daily tasks effectively.
 It provides an intuitive and user-friendly interface for adding, viewing, and managing tasks.
 This app is designed to enhance productivity by allowing users to keep track of their to-do list effortlessly.